acheul/poptree/README.md

 > * Also you can transform *Bold* dictionary, which links bold(1, 0) and the style of node.
 On default it is "Bold={0:'solid', 1:'bold'}"
 > * If you designate "use_rllab=False", the *rl01* and *rl02* relationship will not be marked on the graph.
 "True" is the default.
 > * If you designate "use_bold=False", the *bold* columns will not work on the graph.
 "True" is the default.

+* The *Tree* function returns a Graph object.
+If you want to render and save it, you have to execute that process outside of the function.
+* For example,
+'''
+dot = Tree(df=dft, use_rllab=True) # Tree function works.
+dot.render('tree', view=True) # render and save it as 'tree'. (defualt format is .svg) display(dot) # To display it right away.
+'''

 ### Notes
 * I higly recommend to work on Google Colab, which have graphviz installed from the first.
 Otherwise, it would be quite picky to install and use graphviz.